cosmos/cosmos-sdk/docs/docs/building-apps/02-app-mempool.md

-`PrepareProposal` handles construction of the block, meaning that when a proposer is preparing to propose a block, it requests the application to evaluate a `RequestPrepareProposal`, which contains a series of transactions from  CometBFT 's mempool.
+`PrepareProposal` handles construction of the block, meaning that when a proposer is preparing to propose a block, it requests the application to evaluate a `RequestPrepareProposal`, which contains a series of transactions from CometBFT's mempool.
 At this point, the application has complete control over the proposal.
 It can modify, delete, and inject transactions from it's own app-side mempool into the proposal or even ignore all the transactions altogether.
 What the application